In this article:

 Address Information on Your Credit Report

-Your credit report may show any address that you have used for mailing purposes or that has been listed on an account with your name on it, even if you didn't live there.
-This includes P.O. boxes, work addresses, or the address of someone you have a joint account with.
+Your credit report may show any address, past or present, that you've listed on an account with your name on it, even if you didn't live there.
+This could include post office boxes, work addresses, home addresses or the address of someone you have a joint account with.